grafana/grafana/docs/sources/tutorials/alerting-get-started/index.md

 #### Set up the Grafana Stack (OSS users)

-To demonstrate the observation of data using the Grafana stack download the files to your local machine.
+To demonstrate the observation of data using the Grafana stack, download the files to your local machine.

 1. Clone the [tutorial environment repository](https://www.github.com/grafana/tutorial-environment).